-Each of the above nominees has indicated his willingness to serve, if elected.
+Each of the above nominees has indicated his or her willingness to serve, if elected.
 However, if a nominee should be unable to serve, the shares of Common Stock represented by proxies may be voted for a substitute nominee designated by the Board.
-Management has no reason to believe that any of the above-mentioned persons will not serve his term as a director.
+Management has no reason to believe that any of the above-mentioned persons will not serve his or her term as a director.

-All of our nominees have served previously on our Board, which has provided them with significant exposure to both our business and the industry in which we compete.
-We believe that all our nominees possess the professional and personal qualifications necessary for board service, and we have highlighted particularly noteworthy attributes for each director in the individual biographies below.
+We believe that all our nominees possess the professional and personal qualifications necessary for Board service, and we have highlighted particularly noteworthy attributes for each director in the individual biographies below.